clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 The _allcertsfoundaturi.xml_ file lists all AIA URLs and extraction errors in XML format.

-### 4. Certificates with AIA Information (_allcertsfoundaturi.csv_) **CELESTE STOPPED HERE**
+### 4. Certificates with AIA Information (_allcertsfoundaturi.csv_)

-The _allcertsfoundaturi.csv_ (Microsoft Excel) lists each AIA URL and either the error retrieving certificates or the list of CA certificates found via that AIA.
-It includes the following certificate information: Error (if any), Certificate DN, Issuer (DN), Not Before, and as hexadecimal numbers: Serial Number, Sig Alg (Signing Algorithm), Subject Key, and Authority Key.
+The _allcertsfoundaturi.csv_ (Microsoft Excel) lists each AIA URL and the CA certificates found or certificate-retreival errors.

+* The key columns include:  Error (if any), Certificate DN, Issuer (DN), Serial Number, Not Before, Sig Alg (Signing Algorithm), Subject Key, and Authority Key.

 ### 5. All Certificates File (_allcerts.csv_)

 The _allcerts.csv_ (Microsoft Excel) file lists all CA certificates found by the Crawler.
 You can use this file to analyze certificates.

-* The key columns for each certificate include:  Subject DN, Issuer DN, (Certificate) Group, Serial (Number), Sig Alg (Signing Algorithm) (typically SHA1 or SHA-256), Subject Key (hexadecimal number), and Authority Key.
+* The key columns include:  Subject DN, Issuer DN, (Certificate) Group, Serial (Number), Sig Alg (Signing Algorithm) (typically SHA1 or SHA-256), Subject Key (hexadecimal number), and Authority Key.

 * The Online Certificate Status Protocol (OCSP) URL, if found in the certificate, is listed in the OCSP HTTP column.
-The Certificate Revocation List Distribution Point (CRLDP) URLs will be listed, one each, in the CDRLDP HTTP column; the CDRLDP LDAP column; and the CRLDP, AIA and SIA ERRORS column.
+The Certificate Revocation List Distribution Point (CRLDP) URLs will be listed in the CDRLDP HTTP column; the CDRLDP LDAP column; and the CRLDP, AIA and SIA ERRORS column.

 * The AIA and SIA URLs are listed for Object Identifiers (OIDs) (i.e., id-ad-caIssuers, id-ad-caRepository, and id-ad-timeStamping) in these columns:  AIA id-ad-caIssuers HTTP; AIA id-ad-caIssuers LDAP; AIA id-ad-caRepository LDAP; SIA id-ad-caIssuers HTTP; SIA id-ad-caRepository HTTP; SIA id-ad-caRepository LDAP; SIA id-ad-caRepository LDAP; SIA id-ad-timeStamping HTTP; SIA id-ad-timeStamping LDAP; and CRLDP, AIA and SIA ERRORS.

 ### Public Certificates for Download

-The FPKI Crawler provides the public certificate information as binary data for download and analysis by any FPKI validating agency or organization.
-The data involves all certificates retrieved by the FPKI Crawler.
+The FPKI Crawler provides all retrieved CA public certificates for download and analysis.

 <!--This will be an alert warning box on the IDM.gov webpage.-->
 {% include alert-warning.html heading = "Do Not Import These Certificates into a Trust Store before Analysis!" content="The certificates from these files are made available for analysis purposes only.
 These certificates should not be imported into a Trust Store prior to analysis to determine applicable trust relationships." %}